 Aaron Gomez, a San Antonio native, attended the University of Texas at San Antonio (UTSA) where he received his Bachelor's degree in Music Composition.
 Gomez studied under Dr. Ethan Wickman, Dr. James Balentine, and Professor James Syler.
-During his time at UTSA, Gomez was awarded the Reed Holmes Composition Award in the spring of 2015 by the UTSA Department of Music.
-Additionally, Gomez was the winner of the Texas Orchestra Directors Association Composition Competition in the summer of 2017.

 In conjunction with his studies in composition, Gomez began to study conducting with Maestro Terence Frazor and was mentored by Dr. Eugene Dowdy, former Director of Orchestras at UTSA.
 Gomez had previously studied with Dowdy when he was a student at Sandra Day O'Connor High School through an Independent Study and Mentorship program.